ricfulop/Off-equilibrium-Elingham-Diagram/README.md

    ```

 5. **Access the web interface**:
-   - Open your browser and navigate to `http://localhost:8050`
+   - Open your browser and navigate to `http://localhost:8051` (local development port)

 ## Usage Guide